 For end of Semester examinations, a Provisional Timetable will be available 5 - 6 weeks before the start of the examination period.
 The Final Timetable will be available approximately 2 weeks after this.
 All students are notified of the Timetable releases via their Flinders email account when each release occurs.

-For the Semester 1 Supplementary examination period, there may be no Provisional Timetable.
-For Semester 1 Supplementary examinations, a timetable will be available 24 hours prior to the commencement of the examination period.
-A timetable for Semester 2 Supplementary examinations is generally available 1 week prior to the commencement of this examination period.
+For the Supplementary examination periods, there may be no Provisional Timetable.
+A Final timetable will be available 24 hours prior to the commencement of the examination period.

 Access to the examination timetable is available via the Student Information System when you receive notification via email of the timetable releases.